dailydotdev/docs/docs/how-does-daily-dev-work/community-picks-submission-guidelines.md

 Your own posts, promotional content, top 10s, listicles, vs articles, low-quality content, shallow or non-professional content, shortened URLs, redirected URLs or clickbait.

-- **Your own posts** - Community Picks is about highlighting amazing articles from our community, not self-promotion.
+- **Your own posts** - Community Picks are about highlighting amazing articles from our community, not self-promotion.
 - **Shortened URLs / Redirected URLs** - Please always submit the final and full URL (including the protocol e.g. https://mydomain.com/some-article).
 Any URLs submitted must not redirect or they will be rejected.
-- **Promotional content** - Community Picks are not meant for product and or Services promotion.
+- **Promotional content** - Community Picks are not meant for product and or Service promotion.
 If you want to promote your product or service, why not enquire about [advertising on daily.dev](https://promote.daily.dev/).
 - **Roadmaps** - Roadmaps are subjective and often full of very opinionated and misleading information, we would prefer you not add them to avoid confusion.
 - **Top 10s, Listicles** - There are thousands of top 10 style, low-effort listicles that add very little value, we do not want these cluttering up the daily.dev Community feed.
 (For clarity though, if they contain in-depth explanations, original and detailed reviews, etc. these are acceptable.)
 - **Vs Articles** - Product X vs Product Y articles tend to be spammy and offer little value as they are normally opinionated.
 As such we have decided we would prefer you not submit them at all.